 Quantifying uncertainty in species age under budding speciation

 The modal age from the geometric function has almost the same accuracy as the phylogenetic age for estimating true age in a budding speciation scenario (Figure SM5).
-Moreover, it also shows the tendency of a slightly lower accuracy with increasing extinction rates.
-The mean probability age from the function is inaccurate regarding any true age but possesses a symmetrical error distribution in all extinction scenarios (Figure SM6).
+The mean estimated age from the truncated geometric function is inaccurate regarding any true age but unbiased in all extinction scenarios (Figure SM6).

-The coverage of true ages by the 95% confidence interval obtained with our geometric age function is considerably high, with 94% in a low, 90% for an intermediate, and 76% for a high extinction scenario (Figure 8).
-However, the width of the confidence intervals is large, ranging often from the root of the phylogeny to the present.
+The coverage of our estimator is comparatively high, with true ages included in the 95% confidence interval in 94% the simulations with low relative extinction.
+This, however, decreased to 90% and 76% for intermediate and high extinction scenarios (Figure 8).
+However, the width of the confidence intervals is large, ranging often from the root of the phylogeny to the present, highlighting the low precision of this estimator.